TheOdinProject/curriculum/ruby/ruby.md

         puts "You're only supposed to have energy of 1,2 or 3..."

 ##### Additional Resources
-* *Have you run across anything that's really helpful for learning this?
+*Have you run across anything that's really helpful for learning this?
 Add it here!
 You can see how in our [section on How to Contribute](/contributing.md).*
 * [||= on Stack Overflow](http://stackoverflow.com/questions/995593/what-does-or-equals-mean-in-ruby)
 *

 ##### Exercises
+*Have you found any useful exercises that helped you get this stuff?
+Add them here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 1. TODO: What will these return? (check using IRB)
     * true/false
     * actual returns